sSharonV/Flare-On-Walkthroughs/README.md

 - **Challenge 4**: [Malicious PDF with Shellcode](https://github.com/sSharonV/Flare-On-Walkthroughs/tree/main/2014/CH_4)

-  - Extract a shellcode from a PDF and employ dynamic debugging techniques to decode the flag in memory.
+  - Analyze a PDF document and decode a hidden shellcode in obfuscated JavaScript.

 ---